william-hula/acom/README.md

 ### For short-term use

 -   ~~Add slides with practice trials~~
-    -   NOTE: Responses not currently logged. ok?
+    -   ~~NOTE: Responses not currently logged. ok?~~
 -   Add instructions, background info, and other important info
+    -   just refer to MRRI vs. including info…?
+-   produce a results plot, norms, and any other information to interpret the results
 -   ~~click sound~~
--   Make it pretty
+-   ~~Make it pretty~~
--   produce a results plot, norms, and any other information
--   make a “report” that is downloadable
 -   ~~indicator that response has been logged~~
 -   ~~Add full PNT~~